San Juan County Marine Transportation Services

 Share San Juan County Marine Transportation Services on Facebook Share San Juan County Marine Transportation Services on Twitter Share San Juan County Marine Transportation Services on Linkedin Email San Juan County Marine Transportation Services link

-San Juan County is leading a pilot project to establish marine transportation services throughout the County.
-These services include emergency barge and foot-passenger transportation during disruptions to Washington State Ferry (WSF) service as well as travel to and from the mainland (Anacortes) on a daily basis.
-Each of these services is provided at no cost to the passengers, subsidized by the County’s emergency funding awarded by the Governor’s Office.
-The pilot project will conclude on June 30, 2025.
+San Juan County lead a pilot project to establish marine transportation services throughout the County.
+These services included emergency barge and foot-passenger transportation during disruptions to Washington State Ferry (WSF) service as well as travel to and from the mainland (Anacortes) on a daily basis.
+Each of these services was provided at no cost to the passengers, subsidized by the County’s emergency funding awarded by the Governor’s Office.
+The pilot project concluded on June 30, 2025.

 Project Background